 One of APPEL's primary goals is to support Senior Preceptors to undertake their roles.
 This support is provided in several ways.
-If you have any questions or concerns about the placement or your student before, during or after the placement, please don't hesitate to contact APPEL.
-All contact details can be found at www.appel.ie or on page 29 of this handbook.
+If you have any questions or concerns about the placement or your student before, during or after the placement, please don't hesitate to contact a Practice Eduator or APPEL.
+All contact details can be found at www.appel.ie or on the last page of this handbook.